 - Never ask for a recommendation from someone who doesn’t know you or your work.

-- Don’t connect with someone you don’t know or with whom you have absolutely nothing in common.
+- Don’t try to connect with someone you don’t know or with whom you have absolutely nothing in common.

 - Don’t put someone down if they are not interested in your product or service.
 That will hurt you even more.